Why Apple should copy Facebook and put video chat on your TV

 As for whether video chat will stick around in a post-coronavirus world, I’m more optimistic than Baker.
 Over the past couple weeks, I’ve noticed that video chat has become more than just a stand-in for our real-world interactions.
 I’m FaceTiming with my parents and sister more than I ever did before, and book-reading sessions between my parents and young children have become a daily event instead of a weekly or weekly one.
 Meanwhile, my wife has been jumping onto video calls with high school and college friends that used to only talk sporadically through text, and I’ve set up a group video call with my high school buddies for the first time in years.

 Maybe all of that is just temporary, and we’ll forget about face-to-face communication with faraway friends after the world opens back up again.
 But the longer this lockdown drags on, the more video chat feels like a normal way to communicate instead of just a novelty.
-Facebook might be the first company to bring that feeling to the biggest screen in your house— but it shouldn’t be the only one.
+Facebook might be the first company to bring that feeling to the biggest screen in your house—but it shouldn’t be the only one.